Generic Name: alemtuzumab

 Side effects may happen while you receive Lemtrada and for 4 years after you stop receiving Lemtrada.
 Your healthcare provider will order blood and urine tests before you receive, while you are receiving, and every month for 4 years after you receive your last Lemtrada infusion.
 You may need to continue these blood and urine tests after 4 years if you have any autoimmune signs or symptoms.
 The blood and urine tests will help your healthcare provider watch for signs and symptoms of serious autoimmune problems.

 It is important to have your blood and urine tested, even if you are feeling well and do not have any symptoms from Lemtrada and your multiple sclerosis.
-This may help your healthcare provider find any problems early and will increase your chances of getting better.
+This may help your healthcare provider find any problems early.

 You will receive your infusion at a healthcare facility with equipment and staff trained to manage infusion reactions.
 You will be watched while you receive and for 2 hours after you receive Lemtrada.
 It is important that you stay at the infusion center for 2 hours after your infusion is finished or longer if your healthcare provider decides you need to stay longer.
 If a serious infusion reaction happens while you are receiving Lemtrada, your infusion may be stopped.